-With the colder weather settling in, the last thing you want to have to worry about is sustaining a comfortable home.
-In an ideal world, you would be able to relax in a warm home and not even concerned with the cold temps.
-Of course, it typically doesn’t happen that way, and there are a few items that could be taking place in your home that could end up with you scheduling furnace repair or an unnecessary increase in your utility costs.
+As the temps continue to get cooler, the last thing you want to have to worry about is sustaining a comfortable home.
+Preferably, you would be spending the winter enjoying the comfort of your home and not thinking twice about what’s taking place outside.
+Of course, things don’t work that way, and there are a few issues that could be taking place in your home that may require furnace repair or trying to figure out why your bill is so high.

 There are a number of causes for an increase in your energy bill, but we will share some of the most common reasons.

 - Heat is getting out through the glass of your windows – the glass on your windows are cold from the outdoor temps and when the warm air makes contact, the indoor air becomes cooler.
 One way to help reduce the loss of heat is to make sure you’ve closed your drapes during the evening hours and only opening drapes on windows receiving light during the day.